-Do Small Business Have to Pay Redundancy Pay?
+Do Small Businesses Have to Pay Redundancy Pay?

 What is a Small Business?

-Businesses should first check if they are classified as a small business.
-Small business have less than 15 employees.
+A small business is defined in Australian employment law as having fewer than 15 employees.
 The number of employees is counted when the employee is told their employment will be terminated, or a notice of termination is given (whichever occurs first).

 When calculating the number of employees, take into account: